What's the meaning of the phrase 'Bog standard'?

 What's the origin of the phrase 'Bog standard'?

-First recorded in the early 1960s, although there are numerous hearsay reports of its colloquial use in the UK before then.
+The expression bog standard is first recorded in the early 1960s, although there are numerous hearsay reports of its colloquial use in the UK before then.
 Given that it is quite a colourful-sounding phrase and that it is quite recent, it is surprising that a definitive origin can't be found.
 Most of the early citations - and there aren't many of those - come from the technical world, either computing or engineering.
 The earliest found to date is from the October 1968 edition of Hot Car:

 The brakes are bog-standard - anyway Barry says he only uses them in the paddock!